 guide reports, fishing conditions, river flows, weather & snow pack

-Rio Epic guides are on the water everyday and here you will find fishing reports from the guides along with river news, flows, weather and snowpack information.
+Rio Epic guides are on the water everyday and have first hand information and fishing reports for the San Juan, Rio Grande, Animas, Dolores, Pine, mountain streams, alpine lakes and larger regional still waters like Vallecito. here you will find fishing reports from the guides along with river news, flows, weather and snowpack information.

 fishing reports, flows & news